-The recipe is adapted from Ina Garten’s Curried Couscous Salad, and it works beautifully with quinoa.
 The details….Cooked quinoa tossed with finely minced carrots, red onion, currents, parsley, scallions and sliced almonds all mixed with a simple & subtle curry vinaigrette.

 Author: Healthy Gluten-Free Family